intel/llvm/sycl/doc/syclcompat/README.md

 SYCLcompat adopts [semantic versioning](https://semver.org/) (`major.minor.patch`) in a manner which aligns with oneAPI releases.
 Each oneAPI product release has an associated SYCLcompat release.
-When breaking changes have been made to SYCLcompat's API since the last release, `major` is incremented, otherwise `minor` is incremented.
-Use of `patch` is described below.

-Between release cycles, ongoing updates to SYCLcompat (including possibly breaking changes) are merged into DPC++'s [`sycl`](https://github.com/intel/llvm/tree/sycl) branch.
-To enable projects pulling SYCLcompat from source to distinguish from the latest release version, the `patch` version in the `sycl` branch is incremented immediately following a oneAPI release.

-If important updates (e.g. bugfixes, breaking changes) are pushed to the `sycl` branch between oneAPI release cycles, `patch` will be incremented.
+Between oneAPI releases, there will be at most one `major` or `minor` bump.
+In other words, if a given oneAPI release has SYCLcompat version `1.0.0`, the next release will have either `1.1.0` or, if breaking changes have been made, `2.0.0`.
+This guarantee has implications for code merged to the `sycl` branch, described below.

+Between release cycles, ongoing updates to SYCLcompat (including possibly breaking changes) are merged into DPC++ via PRs to the [`sycl`](https://github.com/intel/llvm/tree/sycl) branch.
+If a PR introduces the *first* breaking changes since the last release, that PR must bump to the next `major` version.
+Otherwise, if the PR introduces *new functionality* and neither the `major` nor `minor` have been bumped since the last release, it must bump to the next `minor` release.
+If a PR introduces important bugfixes to existing functionality, `patch` should be bumped, and there are no limits to how many `patch` bumps can occur between release cycles.

 ### Release Process

 Once all changes planned for a release have been merged, the release process is defined as:

-1. Assess whether API breaks have occurred since last oneAPI release.
-2. Bump to next `major` or `minor` accordingly.
+1. Check the `major.minor` version associated with the *previous* release.
+2. Confirm the version bump process outlined above has been followed.
+3. If no version bump has occurred since previous release, bump to next `minor`.
-3. oneAPI release is delivered.
+4. oneAPI release is delivered.
-4. Tag the SYCLcompat release on DPC++ repo: `SYCLcompat_major.minor.0`.
+5. Tag the SYCLcompat release on DPC++ repo: `SYCLcompat-major.minor.0`.
-5. Increment the `patch` version in `sycl` branch to `1`.

 ### Changelog